BindraAgamjot256/zenos/dev_readme.md

 ### Why Rust for an OS?

 - Memory safety (allegedly)
-- Zero-cost abstractions (narrator: there Ire costs)
+- Zero-cost abstractions (narrator: there are costs)
 - The masochistic joy of fighting the borrow checker while also fighting the CPU

 ## Architecture Deep Dive (aka "How I fucked this up")